 HBO2 does have undesirable side effects which include enhancement of cataracts; ear barotrauma; pneumothorax formation with pressure changes during the treatment, which can become life-threatening; hypoglycemia in diabetic patients, especially if taking insulin and/or oral hypoglycemic agents; and oxygen associated seizures.
 Because the patient is being treated in an environment with 100% oxygen under pressure, there is always the risk of fire and failure of the chamber.
 The risk of the hyperbaric oxygen treatment is relatively low, and the benefit of the therapy generally outweighs the risk.
 It is important that safety precautions are followed and strongly recommended that the facility considered for treatment have appropriate certification.

-The diagnosis and management of radiation-induced brain necrosis is complex and best done with a multidisciplinary team including neurology nurses.
+The diagnosis and management of radiation-induced brain necrosis is complex and best done with an interprofessional team including neurology nurses.
 There is no optimal treatment for this pathology and recently HBO has been advocated.
 However, there are no good randomized trials on the use of HBO for radiation-induced brain necrosis.
 Some reports indicate positive results but the recovery is prolonged.
 One should not forget that HBO therapy is not benign and is also associated with a number of complications that may adversely affect outcomes.

 |||Winter SF,Loebel F,Loeffler J,Batchelor TT,Martinez-Lage M,Vajkoczy P,Dietrich J, Treatment-Induced Brain Tissue Necrosis: A Clinical Challenge in Neuro-Oncology.
 Neuro-oncology.
 2019 Mar 4; [PubMed PMID: 30828724]|